Colleen Macklin

-Colleen Macklin is a female game designer, an associate professor of media design at Parsons The New School for Design and founder and co-director of PETLab (Prototyping Education and Technology Lab) which focuses on games for experimental learning and social engagement.
+Colleen Macklin is an American game designer, an associate professor of media design at Parsons The New School for Design and founder and co-director of PETLab (Prototyping Education and Technology Lab) which focuses on games for experimental learning and social engagement.

 Education

 She has a BFA in Media Arts from Pratt Institute and has done graduate studies in computer science at City University of New York and in international affairs at The New School.

 Career

 On July 26, 2012, the White House Office of Science and Technology Policy launched an Academic Consortium on Games for Impact.
 Macklin was one of 16 academics invited to join the invitation-only group.

 PETLab, the research group Macklin founded and co-directs, is known for encouraging "creative approaches to, and deeper, dynamic understandings of, the complex issues society faces today, such as climate change, wealth and resource distribution, and media literacy."
 The project also aims to get games to teach the player by allowing them to reflect on not only what the game is about but also how it's structured.